Actor Michael K. Williams, Omar on 'The Wire,' dead at 54

 NEW YORK (AP) — Actor Michael K. Williams, who as the rogue robber of drug dealers Omar Little on “The Wire” created one of the most popular characters in television in recent decades, died Monday.

-Williams was found dead Monday afternoon in his Brooklyn penthouse apartment, New York City police said.
+Williams was found dead Monday afternoon by family members in his Brooklyn penthouse apartment, New York City police said.
 He was 54.

 Little, a “stick-up boy” based on real figures from Baltimore, was probably the most beloved character among the devoted fans of “The Wire,” the HBO show that ran from 2002 to 2008 and is re-watched constantly in streaming.